Snagglepuss: Character description

 Snagglepuss lives in a cavern, which he constantly tries to make more habitable for himself.
 No matter what he does, however, he always winds up back where he started or worse off than he was before.
 In some episodes, Snagglepuss is chased by Major Minor (voiced by Don Messick), a tiny-sized hunter.
-A few episodes involved him trying to court a lioness named Lila (voiced by Jean Vander Pyl) but who always rejected his advances for being too boorish or pathetic.
+A few episodes involved him trying to court a mountain lioness named Lila (voiced by Jean Vander Pyl), but who always rejected his advances for being too boorish or pathetic.

 Butler's voicing of the character recalls the work of actor Bert Lahr, especially the more mellow moods of Lahr's Cowardly Lion in the 1939 film The Wizard of Oz.

 Snagglepuss has three signature catchphrases.
 His most famous is his perpetual exclamation "Heavens to Murgatroyd!"
 Before dashing offscreen to make an escape or run an errand, Snagglepuss announces the move in the form of a theatrical stage direction, saying "Exit, stage left/right/up/down!".
 Finally, Snagglepuss tends to add the word "even" for emphasis at the ends of sentences: